sdamhub/finchat/README.md

 It contains a couple of page: a welcome, sign up, register and question asking pages.

 it's integrated with openai.
+It takes its origin from the financeanswer project https://github.com/sdamhub/financeanswers

 It's already hosted and running on a hosting platform with some modifications made before hosting.
 I will be making some additions soon.